addie293/server-routing-client/README.md

 ## How to get started with the Project

  1. To run the program Java 11 or greater version must be installed in the computer
- 2. Download the Application file from Git repositories (front-app & server-routing-client repositories need to be downloaded) (Here is the link : [click-here](https://github.com/ujm-cloud-computing-open))
+ 2. Download the Application file from Git repositories (front-app & server-routing-client repositories need to be downloaded)
  3. edit configuration files in server-routing-client as follow.
     * aws.access.key: your AWS Access key.
 (Ex: `AWSDZXCSD23`)
     * aws.secret.key: your AWS SAecret key.
 (Ex: `AWSDZXCSD23`)